Ridding Ukraine of corruption is vital, says presidential candidate

 He will be up against flamboyant former Prime Minister Yulia Tymoshenko, who has a strong core following but is a divisive figure whose many foes could rally around Poroshenko.

-A vital part of this modernization, he said, was getting rid of systemic corruption which blights all spheres of life including the economy, and deters foreign investment.
+A vital part of this modernisation, he said, was getting rid of systemic corruption which blights all spheres of life including the economy, and deters foreign investment.

 After a values-driven people's revolution against sleaze and state theft under Yanukovich, people will be tough on the new elected leaders and will have little tolerance if they slip back into old corrupt habits, he said.